ShadowTheAge/yafc/Docs/LinuxOsxInstall.md

 1. Clone the AUR package
 2. Open PKGBUILD
-3. Edit the `source` to use the following URL: https://github.com/have-fun-was-taken/yafc-ce In the same folder, run `makepkg -sri` to build YAFC.
+3. Edit the `source` to use the following URL: https://github.com/have-fun-was-taken/yafc-ce In the same folder, run `makepkg -sri` to build and install YAFC.
 Run with `factorio-yafc`.
 ### Debian
 - Download the latest release from this repo.
 - [Install dotnet core (v6.0 or later)](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian)